timrappold/dsp/03-command_line.md

 > > - `man [utility]`: the help menu for utility.
 > > - `apropos`: find what `man` page is appropriate.
 > > - `find`: find files
-> > - `pushd` and `popd`: push and pop directories to be able to switch back and forth between different directory locations.
+> > - `pushd [dir]` and `popd`: push and pop directories to be able to switch back and forth between different directory locations. `pushd` must be used with a directory as argument.
+To push the current directory, simply reference like so: `pushd .`
 > > - `dirs`: shows the directory stack built by pushd and popd.
 > > - `grep`: find things inside files.
 > > - `env`: look at your environment.